ALagoni97/blog-projects/graphql-backend-prisma/README.md

 }
 ```

-We define the root resolver like this:
+As I showed you before the root resolver looks like this for this query and uses Prisma as our ORM:

 ```ts
 Query: {